-- It is situated in an area called Lighthouse Reef just over 60miles from Belize City.
+- The Great Blue Hole in Belize is situated in an area called Lighthouse Reef Atoll, approximately 96km (60miles) from Belize City.

 - Lighthouse Reef is situated in the Caribbean Sea and is approximately 35km long and 8km wide.

-But why does it cost so much to dive Belize Blue Hole?
+So, why does it cost so much to do the Belize Blue Hole dive?

-What’s included when you book a Belize Blue Hole tour?
+What’s included when you book a diving in Blue Hole tour?

-- A full 12 hours excursion, it’s a long day trip!
+- A full 12 hours excursion, this is a long day trip!

 - A massive buffet breakfast at the dive shop while the crew load the boat

-- 2 ½ hour journey to get to the reef and then back again – that’s quite a lot of fuel
+- A 5-hour round trip, to get to the reef and then back again – that’s quite a lot of fuel.

 - The crew to man the boat